This Policy applies to our use of any and all data collected by us in relation to your use of Our Site and any Services therein.

 “Content” means any text, graphics, images, audio, video, software, data compilations and any other form of information capable of being stored in a computer that appears on or forms part of Our Site;

 "Cookie” means a small text file placed on your computer by us when you visit certain parts of Our Site.
 This allows us to identify recurring visitors and to analyse their browsing habits within Our Site.
 Where e-commerce facilities are provided, Cookies may be used to store items in your shopping basket.
-Further details are contained in paragraph 10 and Schedule 1 of this Policy;
+Further details are contained in paragraph 10;

 “Cookie Law” means the relevant parts of the Privacy and Electronic Communications (EC Directive) Regulations 2003;